LivePersonInc/LiveEngageLaravel/README.md

 ## Usage

 Create/Obtain an API key from LiveEngage with appropriate permissions for the APIs you intend to access.
+The `default` key is required.

 Configure your keys/account in `config/services.php`